 Smart Sensors

-Incorporated into the new generation of vehicles, sensors are embedded into various objects and systems to collect data in real-time.
+Incorporated into the new generation of vehicles, sensors are embedded into various objects and systems to collect data in real time.
 These data points are collected from radars, engines, cameras and more to regulate the operation of vehicles and enable autonomous driving.
 In the next years, these sensors will become more intelligent up to the point where they are capable of pre-processing and filtering data thus generating an immense impact on security, safety, and the cost of vehicle maintenance.
 However, a new grade of sensor-cleaning applications (deicing, dust or mud removal) is required to ensure the accurate operation of smart sensors in all conditions.

 Artificial Intelligence (AI)

-Even though artificial intelligence is an innovation area every one of us already encounters on a daily basis, it offers a vast variety of use cases in the future.
+Even though artificial intelligence is an innovation area every one of us already encounters daily, it offers a vast variety of use cases in the future.
 In the automotive industry, artificial intelligence technologies allow for the monitoring of a driver’s emotions, gestures, and movements thereby detecting signs of fatigue or distraction and preventing accidents.
-While this feature is interesting to automotive companies, insurance providers will also benefit from it as it helps to identify risky drivers and to assess damage claims appropriately.
+While this feature is interesting to automotive companies, insurance providers will also benefit from it as it helps to identify risky drivers and assess damage claims appropriately.
 Moreover, AI-powered vehicles pave the way for the creation of digital identities thus recognizing drivers and granting access to a vehicle only to authorized people.

 From a driver’s perspective, artificial intelligence is rapidly transforming the in-vehicle experience.
 In the next years, vehicles with incorporated AI assistants will respond to voice commands to proactively guide drivers in collaboration with the vehicle’s navigation system.
 Taking this concept one step further, the in-vehicle experience will go as far as to analyze calendars, frequently visited locations, and smartphone application data to deliver a highly personalized experience via onboard displays.